justin-vanwinkle/fgauna12.github.io/_posts/2017-02-17-WhenUnitTestsAreUseless.markdown

 ### 1. Volatile Requirements

 Undecisive customers. _Grrrr!!_ It's like building your testing pyramid on quick sand!
-Although, it can be frustrating, every changes their mind and as part of the [Agile Manifesto](http://agilemanifesto.org/) we have to **respond to change**.
+Although, it can be frustrating, everyone changes their mind and as part of the [Agile Manifesto](http://agilemanifesto.org/) we have to **respond to change**.

 In other cases, people don't know what they want until they see it.
 Or, they're used to dealing with a quirky system so they ask for an identical feature.
 So if multiple weeks are spent of trying to satisfy requirements that were assumed to be requested due to need, their accompanying tests will be wasted work.